juliogomez/devops/README.md

 * Clone the updated repository from GoGS
 * Build an updated Docker image based on the new code and Dockerfile included in the repo, and associate a unique tag to it
 * Publish the new image to DockerHub
-* Update the aplication deployment in our k8s cluster, with containers using the new image that was just published
+* Update the application deployment in our k8s cluster, with containers using the new image that was just published
 * Notify us on pipeline execution results

 For each one of these phases you will be able to use [Drone plugins](http://plugins.drone.io), so we have selected some plugins for the specific tasks we have defined in our pipeline.
 These plugins require you to provide some information in order to automate its activities.